 - Severe stress

 Remembering that even when you know the triggers of a panic attack, they are sometimes unavoidable, especially if you do not engage in treatment.

 Treatment for Anxiety Disorders

-Anxiety disorders are highly treatable.
+The good news is that anxiety disorders are highly treatable.
 The first step in the treatment process is to get an accurate diagnosis, which can be done by a psychologist or psychiatrist.
-Medications, such as anti-anxieties, can reduce severe symptoms.
+Medications, such as anti-anxiety medication, can reduce severe symptoms.
 You can use medicines for short-term or long-term management of your symptoms.

-An inpatient anxiety treatment program can help you stabilize and connect with outpatient programs if you are experiencing severe symptoms.
+An anxiety treatment program for teens can help you stabilize and connect with outpatient programs if you are experiencing severe symptoms.